OU football: Lincoln Riley's 'wishbone' offense churns yards, melts clock, puts on clinic in 34-16 Bedlam win

 Oklahoma's offense looked like the juggernaut it's used to being Saturday night.
 But it was a different type of juggernaut.

 But the biggest stat of the night?
-Zero turnovers — something that has hindered OU's offense in recent games, turning the ball over nine times in the previous four games.
+Zero turnovers — something that has hindered OU's offense in recent games, turning the ball over 10 times in the previous four games.

-After its first 11-play drive in the third quarter, Oklahoma would go on another late in the third.
+After its first 11-play drive in the third quarter, Oklahoma would go on another in the fourth.
 This one was 11 plays, 73 yards and 5:45, giving Oklahoma a commanding 34-16 lead in with only 10 minutes remaining.

 "We’re not satisfied by any means, and got good momentum going into this big game this week."